-1. The composition of Board of Directors is in terms of SEBI (Infrastructure Investment Trusts) Regulations, 2014 Yes Trusts) Regulations, 2014 2.
-The composition of the following committees is in terms of SEBI (Infrastructure - Investment Trusts) Regulations, 2014 a.
+1. The composition of Board of Directors is in terms of SEBI (Infrastructure Investment Trusts) Regulations, 2014 Yes 2.
+The composition of the following committees is in terms of SEBI (Infrastructure Investment Trusts) Regulations, 2014 - a.
 Audit Committee Yes b.
 Nomination & Remuneration Committee Yes c.
 Stakeholders Relationship Committee Yes d.
 Risk Management Committee Yes 3.
 The Committee members have been made aware of their powers, role and responsibilities as specified in SEBI (Infrastructure Investment Trusts) Regulations, 2014.
 Yes 4.
 The meetings of the board of directors and the above committees have been conducted in the manner as specified in SEBI (Infrastructure Investment Trusts) Regulations, 2014.
 Yes 5.
-This report and/or the report submitted in the previous quarter has been placed before Board of Directors of the investment manager.
-Yes Any comments/observations/advice of the board of directors may be mentioned here.
+Any comments/observations/advice of the board of directors may be mentioned here.
 Nil